Tierion/lsat-js/README.md

 and `satisfyPrevious` compares each caveat of the same condition against each other.
 This allows more flexible attenuation where you can ensure, for example, that every "new" caveat is not less restrictive than a previously added one.
 In the case of an expiration, you probably want to have a satisfier that tests that a newer `expiration` is sooner than the first `expiration` added, otherwise, a client could add their own expiration further into the future.

 The exported `Satisfier` interface described in the docs provides more details on creating your own satisfiers

-#### `verifyFirstPartyMacaroon`
+#### `verifyMacaroonCaveats`

 This can only be run by the creator of the macaroon since the signing secret is required to verify the macaroon.
 This will run all necessary checks (requires satisfiers to be passed